MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

    #### Examples:

-   In the following example, the preview is set for mobile devices and highlights the different views that can be created from a single Dashboard.
+   In the following example, the preview is set for mobile devices and highlights the different views that can be created from a single dashboard.

    | View 1                  | View 2                 |
    | :-------------------: | :-------------------: |